-Blog: Ocean Breeze Takes Us Into The Workweek
+Blog: Ocean Breeze Takes Us Into the Workweek

-The only big factor to our weather for the next few days is the ocean breeze.
-A simple breeze will influence the temperatures, cloud coverage and precipitation, and we’ll start to see some of those influences tonight.
+The only big factor in our weather for the next few days is the ocean breeze.
+A simple breeze will influence the temperatures, cloud coverage, and precipitation, and we’ll start to see some of those influences tonight.

 We’ll do a wash, rinse and repeat for Tuesday, maybe just a hair warmer with highs in the mid to upper 50s.
 Breezy again.